ausias-armesto/uvavalencia-cs2100-2024-javabasics-cs2100-java-basics/README.md

 Notes:
 - First argument is the number of elements in the array
 - Next arguments are the elements of the array

+## Assigment 6 (Optional)

+Implement the DoubleLinkList based on the current implementatino for LinkedList

+## Assigment 7: Trees

+Implement the methods on the `tree` package which are not implemented yet (contains the `TODO`)